Updated: Oct 24

 We were especially impressed with the way this game changes gears as more money begins to flow.
 In numerous plays tho' we found players were only on the very rarest of occasions willing to fork out 10 or even 7 money on an item or action card at the extreme left of the market; players could almost always find a better buy in the cheaper slots.
 Designer Thibaut Dévigne makes good use of humour on the cards, and we liked the art by Zoromeya.
 Our only gripe was the paper money with its odd 'Monicash' designation.
 Even the UK's Royal Mint has given up on paper money (soon all our bank notes will be plastic) so paper money in games is almost always a let down in comparison even with cardboard coins.

-Houses of Knowledge is already on Kickstarter in April.
+Houses of Knowledge is already on Kickstarter.
 If you click here, it should link you to the game's Kickstarter campaign page.